A Holistic Approach to Diversity, Equity, Inclusion and Belonging For All

 Dr. Felicia Phillips

-iSucess is masterful at embedding DEI and supplier diversity into organization goals.
+iSucess is masterful at embedding DEIB and supplier diversity into organization goals.
 They don’t just focus on the “feel-good” they focus on innovative solutions that achieve business outcomes: increasing revenue, saving money, improving productivity, growing market share, and enhancing brand loyalty.

 favicon

-DEI Strategy and Training
+DEIB Strategy and Training

 Megan Reich